 In a place as old as Baltimore, every block has a story.
 From the Revolutionary War to the civil rights movement and beyond, this city has witnessed the tumultuous path of American history unwind through its streets.

 Although Baltimore was home to one of the largest free Black communities in any American city prior to the institution of the 13th Amendment in 1865, slavery remained legal in Maryland until its abolition in 1864.
-By 1831, over 17,000 free people of color and 10,000 slaves lived in Baltimore; for a short period of time, Blacks and whites worked alongside one another at the city’s industrial epicenter, the Inner Harbor.
+By 1831, over 17,000 free people of color and 10,000 slaves lived in Baltimore; for a short period of time, people of different races worked alongside one another at the city's industrial epicenter, the Inner Harbor.

 A prime waterfront location solidified Baltimore as an industrial haven; shipbuilding, steel mills and oyster canneries provided ample employment to the city’s inhabitants throughout the 19th century.
 Hundreds of years before the National Aquarium came to town, the location we occupy—Pier 4 of the Inner Harbor—was known as Dugan’s Wharf, a commercial hotspot that serviced passenger and merchant vessels until the early 20th century.